Ecoblockchain/generative-txt/README.md

-# Generative
+# Architecture // Design

 I'm trying to compile myself a list of interesting generative/parametric/computer aided design and architecture.

 I'll be happy to receive pull requests.
-I might sort this beter when i have had the chance to look through it.
+I might sort this beter when I have had the chance to look through it.

-## Architecture // Design

 (unstorted for now)